Cohort tests

 - A basic understanding of liquid

-- The ability to create campaigns
+- The ability to create automations

 If you decide to assign cohorts via API, you’ll also need: